-- 9.2.1 Public Liability this will protect you from any liabilities to a third party (other than your employees) for bodily injury or loss/damage to their property that may occur during the normal operation of your business. - 9.2.2 Employers' Liability if you are a limited company or employ anyone outside your immediate family, you are required by law to purchase employers' liability insurance.
-This insurance offers you protection for any liability arising from injury or illness sustained by employees whilst they are working for you. - 9.2.3 Products Liability this will protect you from any liabilities to a third party (other than your employees) for bodily injury or damage to their property that may occur from the products you have sold or supplied. - 9.2.4 Professional Indemnity this cover is usually purchased by "professionals" such as IT consultants, surveyors, accountants, solicitors etc. This cover will protect your legal liabilities to third parties arising from your or your employees' professional negligence/wrongful advice.
+- Public Liability this will protect you from any liabilities to a third party (other than your employees) for bodily injury or loss/damage to their property that may occur during the normal operation of your business. - Employers' Liability if you are a limited company or employ anyone outside your immediate family, you are required by law to purchase employers' liability insurance.
+This insurance offers you protection for any liability arising from injury or illness sustained by employees whilst they are working for you.